RachelKennedy09/Weather-Api-React/README.md

 - <b>Debugging & Persistence: </b> Faced many bugs but worked through them step by step.
 I’m proud that I didn’t give up and always found a way forward.

+-  <b>Dynamic Theme Toggle:</b> Implementing a full theme switcher with background images was challenging because CSS Modules couldn’t directly reference public assets in a stable way.
+  I refactored the design to use a JavaScript-driven approach — importing images from `src/assets/themes` and setting them as CSS variables (`--photo`).
+  This avoided build errors and ensured instant, smooth transitions when toggling between themes (Fall, Sunny, Cloudy, Rain, Snow).
+  It was a big lesson in the difference between static asset handling and dynamic runtime styles in React.

 ## Future Improvements

 - Add hourly forecast view.